 This second semester course will build on material from Math 280, with a focus on integral domains, polynomial rings, and elds.
 Additional topics will include the Sylow theorems, nite simple groups, symmetry and patterns, and an introduction to Galois theory.
 Prerequisites: MATH 280.
 3 credits.

 An introduction to statistical concepts and techniques with emphasis on the underlying probability theoretical basis.
 Topics included are sums of random variables; moment generating functions; sampling distributions; F- and t- distributions; chi-square; point estimation; interval estimation; testing hypotheses, theory, and application; regression and correlation; analysis of variance.
 Prequisites: MATH 150, MATH 233.
 3 credits.

 This course introduces the fundamental concepts of a function of a real variable from a rigorous point of view.
 Topics included are completion of the rational numbers, theory of continuous functions, theory of differentiation, theory of the Riemann integral, sequences, series.
 Prequisites: MATH 150, MATH 233, MATH 265.
 3 credits.

-Mathematics majors must also take two Mathematical Topics courses (Math 400), for a total of 13 courses.
+Mathematics majors must also take one programming course (MIS 126 Programming I or MIS 234 Algorithms), for a total of 13 courses.